eatonphil/bsdscheme/README.md

 # BSDScheme

-This is a Scheme interpreter written in D intended to eventual target Scheme R7RS.
+This is a Scheme interpreter written in D intended to eventually target Scheme R7RS.

 ## Installation